rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---

 ## 68. Object class methods:
-Here’s your reformatted version with improved readability and structure:

----

-### The Object Class in Java

 In Java, the `Object` class serves as the root of the class hierarchy, meaning every class implicitly or explicitly inherits from it.
 This class provides several essential methods available to all Java objects.

 Below is an overview of the commonly used methods in the `Object` class: